-Kidneys recovered and restored from donors with small renal masses are often suitable for subsequent transplantation.
-Post-transplant immunosuppression does not appear to alter the natural history of localized RCC; observed recurrence rates are minimal and in keeping with those expected from small renal masses in non-transplant patients.
+Kidneys recovered and restored from donors with SRMs are often suitable for subsequent transplantation.
+Post-transplant immunosuppression does not appear to alter the natural history of localized RCC; observed recurrence rates are minimal and in keeping with those expected from SRMs in non-transplant patients.
 To the best of our knowledge, this review represents the most comprehensive summary of such cases to date.
 Potential recipients should be carefully selected and extensively counselled about the potential use of such kidneys; a rigorous informed consent process is necessary for both living donors and any intended recipients.
 We argue that the existing data supports judicious use of such kidneys to expand the donor pool and help alleviate the current organ shortage.
-Centres that implement the use of these transplants should do so in a structured and protocolized manner, and long-term follow-up should be instituted to monitor for recurrence.
+Centers that implement the use of these transplants should do so in a structured and protocolized manner, and long-term followup should be instituted to monitor for recurrence.